AIM1rage/Traceroute/README.md

 ```

 ## Testing
-In order to test my code, you can run the script using the following command
+In order to test my code, you can run the script using the following command (Windows only!)

 ```
 python -m unittest -v traceroute_should.TracerouteTest